clzirbel/pva_photo_video_annotator/README.md

 - **tinytag** (≥1.9.0): Audio/video metadata extraction (for video duration)
 - **Pillow** (≥9.0.0): Image processing library

 When you launch the application, select a folder containing your photos and videos.
+You'll be prompted to confirm which subfolders to include in your media library.
 The program will read any existing annotations from an `annotations.json` file in that folder, or create one if it doesn't exist.

+### Supported Formats

+**Images**: JPG, JPEG, PNG, GIF, BMP, TIFF, TIF, WebP

+**Videos**: MP4, MOV, AVI, MKV, FLV, WMV, WebM, M4V, 3GP

 ## Basic Navigation